My Thoughts On Every NCAA Football Game For the Playstation 2

 Gameplay

+I call NCAA Football 2005 the Dark Souls of NCAA Football games due to its difficulty.
 I believe this is when EA Sports started the trend of going to the extremes from one game to the next, both in gameplay and in features.

+2004 favored more to the offensive side of the ball.
+2005 is the exact opposite.
+On Heisman especially, 2005 can be really hard to play.
 I consider myself an advanced player, and I have to play on Heisman.
 Most of my games on that level in this game are all low-scoring affairs.
+I don’t like playing super long games so I keep my quarter length at 5 minutes.
+It’s just not fun seeing every game result in 14-10.

 Outside of that, the gameplay feels pretty good.
 I think the players feel a tad slower than in 2004, I could be wrong though.

 Home Field Advantage was introduced that also included player composure so you feel like you can have the upper hand at home while younger, more inexperienced players can get rattled on the road.
+I’ve always liked this feature throughout the remaining games.

 2005 introduced the matchup stick which was a great addition.
 Being able to see where you best match up helps a ton and adds a great layer of strategy.
+It also shows player composure which relates to Home Field Advantage.

 The running game received a big boost by finally letting you flip the direction of the run pre-snap.
 This open up your run options in so many ways.
+2005 is the only one of the bunch where I can make HB Draw from shotgun formations work, if that means anything.

-Ask any average gamer about 2005 and the first thing they will mention is the drop issue.
+Ask any average gamer about 2005 and the first thing they will mention is the pass drop issue.

 Players drop the ball a ton in this game so the only way to help this is with sliders and even then, it won’t completely fix it.
+I honestly don’t see this issue as much, but I see enough of it to understand why people complain about it.
+I don’t expect players to make every single catch though.
+User catching helps with this issue.

 2005 was the last game to still feature the quarterback having to toggle the passing icons on and off.
+It’s is cumbersome not being able to just use the speed button to get away from pressure.
+You have to turn the icons off, then use the speed button.
+Thankfully this was streamlined in 06.

 Like I mentioned earlier, defense gets the most love with this game.
 If you like low scoring games, 2005 is for you.

 Perhaps the best thing 2005 has going for it is that it was the last one to not introduce a major feature that wasn’t overdone or broken altogether.
+06 started the trend of gameplay features that weren’t implemented perfectly (more on that later).
+This results 2005 in having solid gameplay, outside of the bugaboos I just mentioned.

 Graphics & Sound

-2005 was the last to keep the bulkier player models which I’ve always liked.
-I do feel like the colors in the game are a little more faded out than 2004.
+2005 was the last game to keep bulkier player models which I’ve always liked.
+I feel like the colors in the game are a little more faded out than 2004.
 I don’t see as many sharp colors.

 2005 was the last one to have pre-game entrances featuring the teams coming from the tunnel which I’ve always liked.

 See my previous thoughts on sound.